Philip Emeagwali: Debunked controversial claims

-Emeagwali has made several controversial claims about his achievements that are widely disputed by scientific community and journalists.
+Emeagwali has made several controversial claims about his achievements that are widely disputed by the scientific community and journalists.

 His claims of being a father of the Internet, of having invented the Connection Machine, of possessing 41 patented inventions, of winning "the Nobel Prize of Computing" and of being a "doctor" and/or "professor" have been conclusively debunked with widely documented evidence.
 Speaking during a visit to Switzerland in April 2009, Mr. Emeagwali said he was the first to program a hypercube "to solve a grand challenge defined as the 20 gold-ring problems in computing.
 That discovery, in part, inspired the reinvention of supercomputers as an Internet."
 He claimed that by his effort, he was able to set three world records and improve on Newton's second law of motion.

 Though he self-identifies as "Prof Emeagwali" or "Dr Emeagwali", he is neither a professor nor a PhD.
 Emeagwali did not complete the Ph.D. that he started at the University of Michigan.
 Inquiries from the university showed that he failed his Ph.D. qualifying exams twice and wrote a doctoral dissertation that fell short of the standards of the Graduate School.
 He was therefore not awarded the Ph.D.
 He filed a racial discrimination suit against the university, but it was thrown out for lack of merit.
 Investigation found out that he has never published in any peer-reviewed journal, nor owned any patent—all contrary to his claims.